open-traffic-generator/ixia-c/docs/tests_chassis_app.md

 The image below shows a complete topology of a KENG test environment.

-To run tests with KENG, the tests must be written using the  OpenTrafficGenerator (OTG) API and gNMI APIs.
+To run tests with KENG, the tests must be written using the  OpenTrafficGenerator (OTG) API.

+Telemetry is also supported using gNMI APIs.

-If KENG is deployed successfully, the services shown in the block labeled Keysight Elastic Network Generator will be running.
+If KENG is deployed successfully, the services shown in the block labeled 'Keysight Elastic Network Generator' will be running.

-The KENG services interact with the Keysight Ixia hardware chassis to configure protocols and data traffic.
+KENG services interact with the Keysight Ixia hardware chassis to configure protocols and data traffic.

 ![ ](res/hw-server.drawio.svg)

 **Deploying KENG**

-The Docker Compose tool provides a convenient way to deploy and bootstrap KENG.
+The Docker Compose tool provides a convenient way to deploy KENG services.

 Tests cannot be run until KENG services are deployed and running.